song2siren/llm-zoomcamp-music-theory-assistant/README.md

 Note that here the MRR is lower, possibly because the first correct document is still within the top results but pushed lower on average.

-**Conclusion**: The **minsearch text search with boosted parameters** seems to perform the best and is therefore used in the LLM evaluation below and in the music theory assistant application.
+**Conclusion**: The **minsearch text search with boosted parameters** seems to perform the best and is therefore used in the LLM evaluation below.

 ### LLM Evaluation